vaughankraska/data_eng_2_lab1/README.md

 - Use pulsar functions to complete the functionality of the below python function (splitting/capitalization)

 - Notes on repo:
-    * the docker stuff is broken and not working (using docker compose does not work for deploying locally or on any server)
+    * the docker compose is broken (using docker compose does not work for deploying locally or on any server).
+The original idea was to Dockerize this whole pipeline so you could just run docker compose up without any of these steps but I ran into some problems I couldn't fix in time.
     * You have to start the pulsar functions on every restart or attach the pulsar Function config files
     * You have to upload the pulsar function files to the pulsar cluster
     * exec into docker container as root with: docker exec -u root -it <containerid> /bin/bash